How to Make Money on Social Media

 Affiliate marketing

-Just like with blogging, you can use affiliate marketing to monetize your social media channels too.
+Just like with blogging, you can use affiliate marketing to monetise your social media channels too.
 You can sign up to affiliate marketing networks like Awin as a content creator and apply for the brands you wish to work with.
 Then you can share the affiliate links on your social media channels to promote the products and services, generating a commission every time someone shops from your affiliate link.

 You can add affiliate links to individual posts where possible on sites like Twitter, or for Instagram, you may wish to add a link in bio which takes you to a page of links to direct your audience to various products or services.